Keyboard shortcuts

 audience: contributors

-This chapter is the concrete instantiation of the pattern described in Designing governments on mosaik.
-It walks one example gov end-to-end: the fingerprint derivation, the public surface each component exposes on the shared universe, the subscription graph across citizen boundaries, and the way an integrator binds handles through one GovConfig.
+This chapter is the concrete instantiation of the pattern described in Designing coalitions on mosaik.
+It walks one example coalition end-to-end: the fingerprint derivation, the public surface each component exposes on the shared universe, the subscription graph across member boundaries, and the way an integrator binds handles through one CoalitionConfig.

 The reader is assumed to have read the topology intro, the basic-services spec, and the builder architecture chapter.